 Mohs surgery removes cancerous cells from the skin without any chemotherapy or radiation.
 While it may successfully remove skin cancer, Mohs surgery can result in substantial scarring and inflammation.
 HBOT treatments can help accelerate wound healing with its restorative properties that boost your own body’s healing mechanisms.

 Where You Can Get Quality Surgical Wound Care

 Hyperbaric Oxygen Therapy offers a safe, natural, and efficient medical therapy for non-healing surgical wounds.
 Each treatment session is easy, painless, and even relaxing.
 If you’ve experienced a surgical wound or infection that can’t heal sufficiently on its own, our wound care healing options can safely accelerate and enhance your healing process.

 The wound care specialists at the clinic will work to assess each patient and then recommend the right treatment plan for them based on their condition.
 As a patient at R3 Wound Care & Hyperbarics, you’ll receive HBOT in a private setting with the latest hyperbaric technology, where you’ll be able to hear and speak to your treatment team, who will be monitoring you throughout the procedure.

-Visit one of our locations and experience skilled personnel and warm, welcoming treatment centers.
+Experience skilled personnel in our warm, welcoming treatment centers.
 The R3 team will address your unique medical needs and help you enjoy your life without the hindrance of surgical wounds.
-You don’t even need a referral from a doctor to make an appointment or receive treatment!
+You don’t even need a referral from a doctor to make an appointment or receive treatment.

-Find an R3 Wound Care & Hyperbarics location near you in Dallas-Fort Worth or San Antonio, or contact us to schedule an appointment.
+Find an R3 Wound Care & Hyperbarics location near you in Dallas-Fort Worth, Houston or San Antonio, or contact us to schedule an appointment.